carloscdno/carloscdno/README.md

 # 💫 About Me:
 Hi there! 👋
-- <br>🤖 I'm a QA Engineer currently working with Smart Home Systems
+- 🤖 I'm a QA Engineer currently working with Smart Home Systems
-- <br>🔎 I make sure that websites, mobile apps, and APIs work just the way they should.<br>
+- 🔎 I make sure that websites, mobile apps, and APIs work just the way they should
-- I love breaking things (so they can be fixed 😄)
+- I enjoy breaking things (so they can be fixed 😄)
-- ⌨️ I write automated tests with tools like Playwright <br>
+- ⌨️ I write automated tests with tools like Playwright and Cucumber
-- 💬 You can ask me about digging into data to find patterns and improve processes 📊.
+- 💬 You can ask me about digging into data to find patterns and improve processes 📊
-- <br> 📚 Always learning, always curious, and always ready to ship quality software 🚀.<br>I'm currently working with Smart Home Systems.
+- 📚 Always learning, always curious, and always ready to ship quality software 🚀
 - ⚡ Fun fact: I'm a Civil Engineer but I ended up working with software and I love it!